Skip to main content

 Charge limit set in the vehicle

-The LEAF's infotainment lets you set a maximum charge level.
+Both LEAF generations let you set a maximum charge level.
 If it is set to 80%, the car tells the charger to stop there.
-With a 75.1 kWh battery, the last 20% is significant range you might need.
+Check your settings if the car reports the session as complete at a lower percentage than you expected.

 Battery temperature out of range